Bulk Trash Pickup

 Many landfills, recycling centers and scrap metal dealers cannot recycle unwanted propane tanks because of the residual propane inside.
 However, most propane exchange companies, including Blue Rhino, will take and recycle them at no cost to you.
 Simply leave your empty tank beside a propane exchange display.
 For information, click here.
 Propane tanks can also be brought to Taylor Rental, 304 Boston Post Road, Orange, for a fee of $10.60 per tank.

 Dry the paint (cat box filler can help), take off the lid and put it out with your regular trash pickup.
 Oil-based paints go to HazWaste Central, 90 Sargent Drive, New Haven.
-See the 2023 HazWaste Central Schedule.
+See the 2024 HazWaste Central Schedule (coming soon).